GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/videos/index.md

 {% Column %}
 <strong>Mar 3, 2023  Run time: 11:58</strong>

-In this video, Jeremy Ney explains the new technologies within the Privacy Sandbox which help websites preserve important user-facing functionality and combat fraud.
+In this video, Jeremy Ney explains the new technologies within the Privacy Sandbox that help websites preserve important user-facing functionality and combat fraud.
 {% endColumn %}
 {% endColumns %}